 Item 105 currently requires each registrant to disclose the most significant factors in making an investment in a registrant or participation in an offering speculative or risky.
-Item 105 already utilizes a principles-based approach by giving registrants latitude in determining which factors are "most significant"; however, in recent years, numerous registrants have been exceptionally verbose in their description of risk factors (one study found that word counts in Item 105 have increased by more than 50% between 2006 and 2014).
+Item 105 already utilizes a principles-based approach by giving registrants latitude in determining which factors are most significant.

+However, in recent years, numerous registrants have been exceptionally verbose in their description of risk factors.
+One study found that word counts in Item 105 have increased by more than 50% between 2006 and 2014.
 To increase efficiency in the preparation and use of these disclosures, the SEC has opted to clarify further the requirements of Item 105.

-As proposed, new Item 105 would permit registrants whose risk factors section exceeds 15 pages to provide summary risk factor disclosure consisting of a bulleted or numbered list of short, concise statements summarizing the factors that make investment in the registrant or participation in the offering risky.
-Additionally, the amendment would revise the requirement that each registrant disclose only the "most significant" risks to require disclosure of only "material" risks, which are those matters in which there is a "substantial likelihood that a reasonable investor would attach importance in determining whether to purchase the security."
+As proposed, new Item 105 would permit registrants whose risk factors sections exceed 15 pages to provide summary risk factor disclosures consisting of a bulleted or numbered list of short, concise statements summarizing the factors that make investment in the registrant or participation in the offering risky.

+Additionally, the amendment would revise the requirement that each registrant disclose only the most significant risks to instead require disclosure of only material risks, which are matters in which there is a "substantial likelihood that a reasonable investor would attach importance in determining whether to purchase the security."